jaril/myangular/README.md

 An in-progress implementation of the Angular framework in vanilla JS, based on the book Build Your Own AngularJS.

-The current implementation includes scopes, expressions, filters, modules, dependency injection, promises, http service, and directives.
+The current implementation includes scopes, expressions, filters, modules, dependency injection, promises, http service, and directives and controllers.